lifemikey/objectstorage-swift/archive-your-data-using-softlayer-object-storage-and-netapp-altavault.md

 The NICs are assigned the following interface functions:

-- Primary: Used as the management and or replication-to-the-cloud interface.
+- `Primary`, it's used as the management and/or replication to the cloud object store interface.
-- e0a: An optional interface that can be used to replicated data to the cloud.
+- `e0a`, an optional interface that can be used to replicated data to the cloud.
-- e0b: An interface that can be used to export the mount point for the NFS/SMB/CIFS share.
+- `e0b`, an interface that can be used to export the mount point for the NFS/SMB/CIFS share.
-- e0c: Another interface that can be used to export the mount point for the NFS/SMB/CIFS share.
+- `e0c`, another interface that can be used to export the mount point for the NFS/SMB/CIFS share.

 In the example configuration we used, the AltaVault appliance uses the `Primary` interface as the cloud replication interface and `e0b` interface to export an NFS mount point.

 You cannot use both an NFS share and SMB/CIFS share to access the same data.
-In other words, if you place data in an NFS share, you will not be able to access it via the SMB/CIFS share and vice versa.
+In other words, if you place data in an NFS share, you can't access it through the SMB/CIFS share and vice versa.
 {:important}

 ![Figure 3 - On-premises and {{site.data.keyword.BluSoftlayer}} overview](/images/altavault_fig3.png)